Ernest Worthman – Energy Harvesting and The Technology of the Future15 October 2018

 Yuval: I would assume that it would remain low, right?
 Because if you tried to crank them up, you’re going to run into a whole bunch of safety and health issues.
 I don’t know of a lot of people who would want to have radio power in their living room.

 Ernest: That’s precisely what happens.
 Plus the FCC regulates all of this.
 You can’t just put an energy source in your living room as you say, a cell tower, and turn it on.
-There’s all kinds of regulations that prevent that.
+There are all kinds of regulations that prevent that.
 And that also becomes one of the major challenges in developing any sort of wireless power because of the possible potential, I should say, not possible.
 Potential damage or issues that arise with any type of electromagnetic radiation.
 As you know, there’s been discussions for years now of the dangers of cell phones in your ears.
 While none of that has been proven, there is some circumstantial evidence that long term use over a long period of time consistently does have some negative effects on the human body.

 Nobody is really saying it’s bad for you.
 Probably because the cellular industry would scream bloody murder, but you know there is some tangential and circumstantial evidence that that does happen, although there’s nothing that has been proven.
 However, just because it hasn’t been proven doesn’t mean it doesn’t exist.
-Therefore we go back to issue of saying, “How much power can you have, and how close you need to be for that power, and how long”.
+Therefore we go back to the issue of saying, “How much power can you have, and how close you need to be for that power, and how long”.

-With 5G coming up and if we start talking about millimeter wave frequencies, 20, 40, 60, 80, 100 GHz.
+With 5G coming up and if we start talking about millimeter-wave frequencies, 20, 40, 60, 80, 100 GHz.
 Those frequencies are more likely to produce negative effects on living tissue than the lower frequencies.
 There are some issues there with power distance.
 Of course higher frequencies, there are a lot more propagation issues that you deal with, so that hasn’t been studied yet, but I think it’s coming up, and a way to do that.
 So when you’re working with wireless power, you can either use a directed source such as a laser beam, or you’re kind of stuck with scattered energy and trying to capture it in the best physical position you possibly can.

 Yuval: And therefore would you think that a directed source a point-to-point transmission like what we do in Wi-Charge with an infrared laser is promising in that regard?
 No incidental energy exposure and also not a lot of variation for power versus distance.
 I mean if you think about a laser pointer, you could get farther and farther away from a wall and still have a very tiny dot on that wall.
 So you don’t have the same level of efficiency loss when the distance increases.
 What’s your view on that?